 Welcome to Community Montessori!

 CMC is an independent, 501(c)(3) nonprofit dedicated to offering accessible, fully-implemented Montessori education and child care to families in Columbus and throughout Central Ohio.
-The CMC team comes to our work with advanced degrees in Montessori and early childhood education as well as decades of combined experience in Montessori programs across the globe.
+The CMC team holds advanced degrees in early childhood education and from Association Montessori International (AMI).
+Together, we bring decades of experience in Montessori programs across the globe to CMC each day.

 What is Montessori?

 Montessori is a scientific approach to child development supported by a set of specific educational practices.
 Both theory and method are based on the groundbreaking work of one of the first female physicians in Italy, Dr. Maria Montessori, during the first half of the 20th century.
 There are now Montessori schools in over 120 countries and every US state.
 As the most widely used single pedagogy in the world, Montessori education is also the subject of an increasingly impressive body of scientific research that puts it at the center of developmental and educational best practices.